 Women naturally have more body fat, which gravitates towards their hips, while men have more muscle mass and tend to be more top-heavy than the women.

-Unlike most other Eala races, facial hair growth is possible in both women and men; and although almost all wolvens have cheek fur, beards and moustaches are not common.
+Unlike most other Eala races, facial hair growth is possible in both women and men; although beards and moustaches are not common in either sex.

 Southern wolvens come from colder climates, generally found on the lower section of the map such as Kazzaquin, Nalaba, Ja’Ja Nakan, Konde, and Bonark.